ims-systems-00/ims-kb/docs/General Information/new_user.md

 <img src="/img/DocImg/General Information/New_User/Log_In_Successful.png" alt="Log In Successful" class="center"/>

-After this you will be brought straight to the `Dashboard`.
+After this, you will be brought straight to the `Dashboard`.

 ### Unsuccessful Login